 Lastly, the ability to easily access information about the sites on which your images were found will simplify your data analysis such as knowing your audience, image monetization or categories, etc.

 IMATAG’s monitoring dashboard

 The reports from our web service give you a statistical view of the sites where your images are used.

 Our system will also notify you each time an image is detected to help you quickly understand whether its use is authorized or compliant.

 Additional information such as the world rank of these sites (audience indicators) helps you assess the exposure of your content and make the right decisions.

 Now, who is using your visual content?

-IMATAG Monitor has been developped on op of the 4 skills listed above.
-You can use it online via our web service, or integrate it into your system using our API.
+IMATAG Monitor has been developed to address the four areas listed above.
+You can use it today! – either online via our web service or integrated directly into your system using our API.